-Statutory sick pay (SSP) is paid for up to 28 weeks in any period of incapacity or in any series of linked periods of incapacity (any periods that are not more than eight weeks apart).
-SSP stops at three years even if an employee has not yet been paid for 28 weeks of absence.
+Statutory sick pay is paid for up to 28 weeks in any period of incapacity or in any series of linked periods of incapacity (any periods that are not more than eight weeks apart).
+Statutory sick pay stops at three years even if an employee has not yet been paid for 28 weeks of absence.

-The covid-19 pandemic, however, has led to a series of changes to the SSP regime, starting in March 2020.
-In certain circumstances relating to the covid-19 crisis, the need for any waiting days was removed and the definition of deemed incapacity for SSP purposes was extended to cover employees who are shielding and in certain circumstances, self-isolating.
-The government has allowed employers to recover up to two weeks' SSP per eligible employee in such circumstances.
+The covid-19 pandemic, however, has led to a series of changes to the statutory sick pay regime, starting in March 2020.
+In certain circumstances relating to the covid-19 crisis, the need for any waiting days was removed and the definition of deemed incapacity for statutory sick pay purposes was extended to cover employees who are shielding and in certain circumstances, self-isolating.
+The government has allowed employers to recover up to two weeks' statutory sick pay per eligible employee in such circumstances.